-How many times have you seen that word “inflammation?”
+How many times have you seen the word “inflammation?”
 You’ve probably heard a lot about “inflammatory” and “anti-inflammatory” foods.
-I know I talk a ton on HH about my quest to fight inflammation, in my personal life and with my clients.
+I know I talk a ton on HH about my quest to fight inflammation in my personal life and with my clients.
 Do you have any idea why you should care and what the buzz is about?

 When you think of the word “inflammation.”
 What comes to mind?
-For most people, they think of a situation of “acute” inflammation, like when you sprain your ankle, and it swells to the size of a basketball.
+Most people, they think of a situation of “acute” inflammation, like when you sprain your ankle, and it swells to the size of a basketball.
 That’s an acute inflammation response.
-Inflammation is the body’s immune system doing what it does best, alerting itself to a potential problem so that it can begin the repair process.
-In the case of the swollen ankle, the swelling and inflammation drive the immune system workers (including platelets, neutrophils, monocytes/macrophages, masts cells, and fibroblasts), these activate the repair process.
+Inflammation is the body’s immune system doing what it does best, alerting itself to a potential problem to begin the repair process.
+In the case of the swollen ankle, the swelling and inflammation drive the immune system workers (including platelets, neutrophils, monocytes/macrophages, masts cells, and fibroblasts).
+These activate the repair process.

-The first hour you would probably not feel it, in fact, the first day or so you might not feel it, but that doesn’t mean your immune system isn’t responding.
-You can bet that if you irritate the same spot every hour, eventually you would feel it.
+The first hour you would probably not feel it.
+In fact, the first day or so, you might not feel it, but that doesn’t mean your immune system isn’t responding.
+You can bet that if you irritate the same spot every hour, eventually, you will feel it.

-By the time you felt it, the immune system is already doing it’s thing, releasing inflammatory signals.
-Damage would have already been done to your skin, and you would require healing.
+By the time you feel it, the immune system is already doing its thing, releasing inflammatory signals.
+The damage would have already been done to your skin, and you would require healing.
 The thing is, healing can only occur until you stop scratching yourself in the same spot every day.

 It is different in every condition, but teasing out contributing sources and eliminating them is the goal to ease inflammatory symptoms related to health or a poorly functioning metabolism.